-Key ambassadors for the successful implementation of the Policy for Bergrivier Municipality are its employees.
+Key ambassadors for the successful implementation of the Policy for Bergrivier are its employees.
 In essence, this means that their conduct often forms the base upon which Bergrivier as an organisation is judged.
-Bergrivier Municipality employees have to therefore demonstrate behavior beyond approach in the execution of their duties.
+Bergrivier employees have to therefore demonstrate behaviour beyond approach in the execution of their duties.